script-money/FanNFT/cadence/test/README.md

 2. Giver can create new package, storage to admin and can read
 3. Admin can modify package's actualTotalNumber
 4. Admin can mint NFT according actualTotalNumber
+5. Fans can't borrow collection if not setup account
-5. Fans can init FanNFT vault
+6. Fans can init FanNFT vault
-6. Fans can claim NFT
+7. Fans can claim NFT